-February 14 isn’t just Valentine’s Day; it’s also Pet Theft Awareness Day, a day to make sure pet owners know about pet thieves and how to prevent theft of beloved furry family members.
+February 14 isn’t just Valentine’s Day.
+It’s also Pet Theft Awareness Day — a day to make sure pet parents know about pet thieves and how to prevent theft of beloved furry family members.

-Unfortunately, many pets are stolen to be sold to laboratories for testing, used as bait in dog fighting rings, or even flipped for profit on sites like Craigslist.
-It’s very important that you take steps to keep your cat safe and in their forever home where they belong.
+Unfortunately, many pets are stolen to be used as bait in dog fighting rings, bred to make kittens or puppies to sell, or even flipped for profit.
+It’s very important that you take steps to keep your pet safe and in their forever home where they belong.

 If you insist on granting your cat outdoor access, consider creating an enclosure or catio for them.
-That way, your cat cannot wander off and intruders can't get in.
+That way, your cat can't wander off, and intruders can't get in.

 Another option is to limit your cat's outdoor privileges by using a leash and harness.
 Regardless, you should always supervise outdoor play, whether you have an enclosure or not.